wp_nav_menu()WP 3.0.0

 • .menu-item-object-tag — for tags.

-• .menu-item-type-{type} ‒ to all menu items, where {type} is replaced by the link type (post or taxonomy).
-Groups all link types:
+• .menu-item-type-{type} — for all menu items. {type} will be replaced with the type of link (post or taxonomy):

-• .menu-item-type-post_type ‒ static page, arbitrary entry type.
+• .menu-item-type-post_type — static page, custom post type.

-• .menu-item-type-taxonomy ‒ category, label, or arbitrary taxonomy.
+• .menu-item-type-taxonomy — category, tag, or custom taxonomy.

-• .current-menu-item ‒ if the link in the menu coincides with the address of the viewed page.
-Current page.
+• .current-menu-item — if the link in the menu matches the address of the viewed page.
+The current page.

 • .current-menu-parent